 \subsection{Experimental design}

-Similar to the first two experiments, we asked people to predict apartment prices with the help of a model.
-We considered four experimental conditions in a $2 \times 2$ design: \begin{itemize}[nosep] \item Participants were randomly assigned to see the model internals (\abr{clear}), or see the model as a black box (\abr{bb}). \item Participants were randomly assigned to see an explicit message concerning the unusual configurations of apartments (\abr{focus}), or not (\abr{no-focus}). \end{itemize}
+Similar to the design of our first experiment, we asked participants to predict the selling prices of apartments in New York City with the help of a machine learning model.
+We used a $2 \times 2$ design:

-Since there did not appear to be a strong effect of the number of features on people's abilities to detect the model's mistakes in our previous experiments, we only considered the 2-feature conditions.
-A screenshot of an apartment displayed for participants in the outlier focus condition is shown in Figure~\ref{fig:exp4_apt6}.
+\begin{itemize}[nosep] \item Participants were randomly assigned to see either a clear model (i.e., a linear regression model with visible coefficients) or a black-box model. \item Participants were randomly assigned to either see an outlier focus message highlighting the apartments with unusual configurations as possible outliers or to not see such a message. \end{itemize}

-We again ran the experiment on Amazon Mechanical Turk.
-We excluded people who had participated in our first three experiments, and recruited 800 new participants all of whom satisfied the selection criteria from our first three experiments.
-The participants were randomly assigned to the four conditions (\abr{clear-focus}, $n=202$; \abr{clear-no-focus}, $n=195$; \abr{bb-focus}, $n=201$; and \abr{bb-no-focus}, $n=202$) and each participant received a flat payment of $\$1.00$.\looseness=-1
+We again ran the experiment on Amazon Mechanical Turk using psiTurk.
+We excluded Turkers who had participated in our first three experiments, and recruited 800 new participants, all of whom satisfied the screening criteria from our first three experiments.
+We randomly assigned participants to the experimental conditions (\abr{clear-focus}, $N=202$; \abr{clear-no-focus}, $N=195$; \abr{bb-focus}, $N=201$; and \abr{bb-no-focus}, $N=202$).
+Each participant received a flat payment of $\$1.00$.

-We shortened the experiment by limiting the training phase and the first part of the testing phase to only five of the original ten apartments in each.
-We then added three more apartments to the end of the testing phase: two synthetically generated apartments with unusual configurations, with an apartment with a normal configuration (one-bedroom, one-bathroom, 788 square feet) in between.
-The first synthetically generated apartment was apartment 12 from our previous experiments (one-bedroom, three-bathroom, 726 square feet, referred to as \emph{apartment 6} in this experiment).
-The second synthetically generated apartment had an even more unusual configuration (one-bedroom, three-bathroom, 350 square feet, referred to as \emph{apartment 8} in this experiment), for which the model makes an unreasonably high prediction of the price.
-The order of the two synthetically generated apartments was randomized, while the apartment with the normal configuration (\emph{apartment 7}) was always shown in the middle.
+To keep the experiment short, we limited the training phase and the first portion of the testing phase to only five of the original ten apartments previously used in each phase.
+We used three apartments for the second portion of the testing phase: two synthetically generated apartments with unusual configurations, with an apartment with a typical configuration (one bedroom, one bathroom, 788 square feet) in between.
+The first synthetically generated apartment (``apartment 6'') was apartment 12 from our previous experiments (a one-bedroom, three-bathroom, 726-square-foot apartment).
+The second synthetically generated apartment (``apartment 8'') had an even more unusual configuration (one bedroom, three bathrooms, 350 square feet) and, like apartment 6, was overpriced by the model.
+The order of the two synthetically generated apartments was randomized, while the apartment with the typical configuration (``apartment 7'') was always shown in the middle.